10.2 Targets and Occupancy

 1. What person, property, activity, or infrastructure is within striking distance?

-3. Is target presence predictable by time of day, season, weather, or event schedule?
+3. Is presence predictable by time of day, season, weather, or event schedule?

 4. Can the target be moved, restricted, shielded, or redirected?

-5. Would target use change if the site is redeveloped, opened to the public, or temporarily occupied by workers?
+5. Would use change if the site is redeveloped, opened, or staffed by workers?

 6. Are emergency access, utilities, or transportation corridors involved?

-Scenario: A tree with a hanging broken limb stands over a picnic table.
-If the table can be moved immediately, moving it may reduce exposure while pruning is scheduled.
-If the table is fixed and used every day, prompt pruning or access restriction becomes more urgent.
-The target decision shapes the timeline.
+Scenario: A broken limb is suspended over a picnic table.
+If the table can be moved today, relocating it cuts occupancy while pruning is scheduled.
+If the table is anchored and used daily, prompt pruning or access restriction becomes urgent.
+The target decision sets the timeline.

 Scenario: A cracked limb extends over a road.
-The target is not only vehicles but also pedestrians, cyclists, emergency responders, and property beyond the curb.
-Because occupancy may be frequent and consequences serious, the arborist should communicate urgency and may recommend restricting the area until mitigation is completed.
+The target set includes not only vehicles but pedestrians, cyclists, emergency responders, and property beyond the curb.
+With frequent occupancy and serious consequences, the arborist should communicate urgency and may restrict the area until mitigation is complete.

 Test Your Knowledge